KristopherPaulsen/genuine-mock-server/README.md

    ```

-## Building the mock server using files
+## Building the Mock Server Using Slurp Mode

 There is also a *second* way to build the mock server, and that is using 'slurp' mode.
 You specify the path to the folders containing mock files, and a file-ending to slurp up